 GoalsThe North American Bat program (NABat) is a national protocol designed to streamline data collection and encourage collaboration across ecoregions in order to allow for broad understanding of bat ecology, populations, and habitat usage.
 This project used NABat to study the full range of bats found in the state of Nebraska, determining the habitat characteristics that influence bat presence and absence across Nebraska using a combination of stationary and mobile ultrasound acoustic detectors.
 A secondary focus of the project will be to determine the ability of mobile transects to detect shifts in bat population trends.
 The combined use of stationary points and mobile transects establish a framework for determining the distribution of bat species across the state.

-The Nebraska NABat Implementation Project has been largely successful over the past year.
-Completion of the 2016 field season resulted in us surpassing our target number for sites and driving transects.
+The Nebraska NABat Implementation Project has been largely successful over the past two years.
+Completion of the 2016 and 2017 field seasons resulted in maintaining a higher number of sites and driving transects than we originally predicted.
 Through the winter, we began working diligently to analyze data and setup personalized materials for landowners.
 Each landowner received a packet of information giving them detailed information about the project, the benefits bats provide for humans, and the threats facing them in Nebraska today.
 We were also able to inform each landowner of the specific species we recorded on their property.
-This summer, citizen scientists collected data in an effort to increase public knowledge of, and involvement in, the study of bat species in Nebraska.
-Through various outreach programs, contacts from conferences, and with help from the Master Naturalist program we have been able to acquire 14 volunteers to help with NABat surveys.
+These packets have been extremely popular with landowners and have helped spread valuable support and information throughout pockets of Nebraska.
+Last summer, citizen scientists collected data in an effort to increase public knowledge of, and involvement in, the study of bat species in Nebraska.
+Through various outreach programs, contacts from conferences and with help from the Master Naturalist program we successfully recruited fourteen volunteers to help with NABat surveys.
 In addition to its use in monitoring and habitat analysis, this study will assess the effectiveness of the NABat program in Nebraska, including an estimate of the time and financial investments required to continue monitoring bat populations in Nebraska.